jamescherti/tomorrow-night-deepblue-theme.el/README.md

 1. If you haven't already done so, [add MELPA repository to your Emacs configuration](https://melpa.org/#/getting-started).

-2. Add the following code to your Emacs init file to install `tomorrow-night-deepblue` to install it from MELPA:
+2. Add the following code to your Emacs init file to install `tomorrow-night-deepblue` from MELPA:
 ``` emacs-lisp
 (use-package tomorrow-night-deepblue-theme
   :ensure t